BPS Opportunity Index

 Historically, BPS has earmarked a pool of central office partnership funds for nonprofit organizations to partner with schools across the district.
 In FY18, BPS allocated a total of $5.8 million in partnership funds to 13 different partner organizations to provide school-based services such as after-school programming, tutoring, and mentoring.
 Although BPS deeply values its partnership funding as a strategic investment in our collective efforts to close opportunity and achievement gaps, there has never been a coherent, equitable, and transparent strategy for how this funding was allocated.

 Beginning with the FY19 budget cycle, BPS used the Opportunity Index to allocate about $6 million in Partnership Funds to approximately 60 schools.
-This funding went to almost 90 different Partner Organizations.
-In FY20, schools with an Opportunity Index score greater than or equal to 0.56 will receive a per-pupil allocation based upon their Opportunity Index score.
+This funding is now distributed to almost 90 different Partner Organizations.
+In FY22, schools with an Opportunity Index score greater than or equal to 0.56 will receive a per-pupil allocation based upon their Opportunity Index score.
 Using their Partnership Fund dollars, schools are now empowered to choose and fund one or more partners to provide services that best meet the needs and priorities of their school communities.

 It is important to note that hundreds of partners work in our schools every day.
-Most of these partners do not receive BPS funding to operate, and there are many other partners that receive BPS funding through a variety of school- and district-based resources; this change in funding directly applies only to the 13 aforementioned partners that have historically been funded by a pool of BPS central office partnership funds.
+Most of these partners do not receive BPS funding to operate, and there are many other partners that receive BPS funding through a variety of school- and district-based resources apart from the Partnership Fund.

 School Support Funds